 As much as they’d love to visit Puerto Vallarta, they notice that they can get to London and Paris for around the same price.
 Clicking on the orange dot for Paris brings up a pricing calendar, where you can scroll month-by-month to see the cheapest non-stop flights on any particular day.

 At the moment, the pricing feature is only available for flights in economy.
 Going forward, it would be nice to see it available in all classes of service.

 7. Flight Timetables and Schedules

 Finally, when you click on a certain flight between two cities, you’ll see all of the information about the flight on the left-side information panel:

-If you’re ready to book a cash fare, then FlightConnections lets you conduct the search directly from its website, and will then redirect you to Skyscanner to complete your booking (and in fact, the commission on bookings is how FlightConnections earns a good chunk of its income).
+If you’re ready to book a cash fare, then FlightConnections lets you conduct the search directly from its website.
+It redirects you to a pop-up search result page powered by Kayak, from where you can then complete your booking.

 However, if you’re using FlightConnections purely for informational purposes, then you’ll simply note down all of your potential flight and routing options to help you build your dream itinerary though the loyalty program of your choice.